Nashville Zoo – tickets, prices, timings, what to expect

 Save time and money!
 At just US$81, you can buy a Nashville sightseeing Day Pass, valid for 4 consecutive days, that allows you access to a customized itinerary of attractions in Nashville.
 Enjoy up to 58% off admission at numerous exciting attractions, including the Johnny Cash Museum and the renowned Country Music Hall of Fame.

-Nashville Zoo is a few miles from Downtown Nashville, Tennessee state of the US.
+Nashville Zoo is a few miles from Downtown Nashville, Tennessee.

 Address: 3777 Nolensville Pk, Nashville, TN 37211, United States.
 Get Directions